-Today, this former member of what was once Yugoslavia produces around 264 tons of cranberries annually.
+Macedonia produces around 290 tons of cranberries annually.
 The last steps in preparations for cranberry production in the country include spreading layers of sand on the chosen territory after it is otherwise ready for planting.
 Cuttings from full grown cranberry plants are squeezed into the sand, and the territory is subsequently drenched with water.
 Consistent watering is essential until the new plants have built themselves up.
 New cranberry plants will start delivering edible produce within the following two years, yet it takes an extra couple of years to collect what might be considered a commercially viable crop.